kovariktomas/Domoticz-PWS-Plugin/README.md

 This Domoticz Plugin allows you to get the data directly from your own personal weather station (PWS).
 This plugin does NOT require that you register your PWS to WeatherUnderground, Ecowitt, WeatherCloud, etc. This plugin will directly capture the data!

 ## Prerequisites
-Your PWS needs to support WS View
+Your PWS needs to support WS View.
+With this application you can connect your PWS to the router.
+Through this application your PWS can upload weather data.

 1. Install WS View on your mobile device
     * [Google Play Store](https://play.google.com/store/apps/details?id=com.ost.wsview)
     * [Apple App Store](https://apps.apple.com/us/app/ws-view/id1362944193)
-2. Follow the instructions from the manual to connect to your PWS
+2. Follow the instructions from the manual to connect your PWS to your router
+3. Goto to Device List  in Menu and choose your PWS
 3. Click on Next untill you are on on the `Customized` page (Do NOT choose for WeatherUnderground, Ecowitt, WeatherCloud, etc.)
 4. Choose `Enable`
 5. For `Protocol Type Same As` choose `Wunderground`